nicolacimmino/C64-Music-Routine/VALIDATION.md

         BYTE $FF
 ```

-### VWR Test ###
+### VOI Test ###

-The VWR command works as expected on all voices.
+The VOI command works as expected on all voices.
 A monitor is used to inspect the SID registers, all 3 voices are expected to be setup with the values as in the dump below.

 ```
 >M D400 D41F